World Chefs: Ben Ford writes DIY manual for outdoor parties

-NEW YORK (Reuters) - American chef Ben Ford’s perfect outdoor parties are not only about great food but getting a bit down and dirty with a saw and a hammer.
+NEW YORK, June 24 (Reuters) - American chef Ben Ford’s perfect outdoor parties are not only about great food but getting a bit down and dirty with a saw and a hammer.

 In his first book “Taming the Feast,” co-written with Carolynn Carreno, Ford shares recipes for a clambake and whole pig roast, including instructions for building a roasting box and cinder block pit.